efa2d19/dotfiles/README.md

 - `make dock`
   > Removes all items in dock and adds default ones

+- `make zsh`
+  > Checks if oh-my-zsh is installed, otherwise installs it with p10k and some plugins

 ## 📝 License

 All set to go under the [Apache-2.0 License](/LICENSE).
 Use it, modify it, share it.